 Finding out that you’re expecting is extremely exciting, and it might encourage you to dash to the shops for baby grows, booties, mittens, and plush bunnies.
 Although it might prove a challenge, try to only shop for the essentials while pregnant.

-Even before the baby arrives, you will no doubt receive lots of wonderful gifts from family and friends, and you could end up with more than you need of some things!
+Even before the baby arrives, you will no doubt receive lots of wonderful gifts from family and friends, and you could end up with more than you need for some things!
 It will save you money, and space around the house.

 Start a college savings fund